EdwardM88/Automotive-Telemetry-Acquisition-System/README.md

 3. Select your ESP32 board, set the correct COM port, and upload.
 4. (Optional) Flash `ArduinoCode` to a separate Arduino Uno to simulate engine pulses without a real vehicle.
+5. If you want to see data I extracted in different conditions,open `istoric_masina.json`(speed is 0 km/h because i don't measure in a real car).

 ## Python code - important
 * Before run python code to insert in JSON file,you must to close **Serial Monitor** in ArduinoIDE if you use it.